HuMiTriet/VGU-Eureka/documentation/Frontend/Settings_view.md

   label: '$_receivedRange km',
 )
 ```
-In this project, we use Slider to let the user choose their wanted notificatoin received range.
+In this project, we use Slider to let the user choose their wanted notification received range.

 1. Pub.dev, Settings UI, from https://pub.dev/packages/settings_ui